increasingawareness/digitalsafety.tips/content/_index.md

 <br>
 </center>

-<p class="message">Important—andOTP has the ability to backup security keys to wherever you would like.
+<p class="message"><i class="fas fa-exclamation-triangle"></i> Important—andOTP has the ability to backup security keys to wherever you would like.
 It is highly recommended to keep consistent and encrypted backups of your 2FA keys.</p>

 <br>
 <center>